 Every day it’s become more apparent to me that church is not a safe place for my pain.
 No place for me as a black woman to be fully known.
 No place to talk about the pain of systematic racism and the impact of injustice.

-I work with trauma survivors to help them understand and respond to triggers.
-Help them have a regulated nervous system and live with the tools to live safely in their environment.
+I work with trauma survivors and help them understand and respond to triggers; I help them have a regulated nervous system and live with the tools to live safely in their environment.

 The brain is on constant alert